Joshua J. Mark

 Zakutu (c.
-701-c.668 BCE) was the Akkadian name of Naqia, a wife of King Sennacherib of Assyria (704-681 BCE).
+701-c.668 BCE) was the Akkadian name of Naqia, a wife of King Sennacherib of Assyria, who reigned between 705-681 BCE.
 Though she was not Sennacherib's queen, she bore him a son, Esarhaddon, who would succeed him.
 She ruled as Queen after her son's death and was grandmother to his successor, King Ashurbanipal.
 Writings about Naqia-Zakutu come mainly from the reign of Esarhaddon and give evidence of a strong and clever woman who rose from obscurity to greatness.

-Her influence continued into the reign of Ashurbanipal.
-After Esarhaddon's death in 669 BCE, Zakuta issued the Loyalty Treaty of Naqia-Zakutu in 670 BCE to secure Ashurbanipal's succession, ordering the court and country recognize her grandson as their legitimate ruler.
+Either just before, or just after, Esarhaddon's death in 669 BCE, Zakutu issued the Loyalty Treaty of Naqia-Zakutu in either 670 or 668 BCE to secure Ashurbanipal's succession, ordering the court and country recognize her grandson as their legitimate ruler.
 The treaty reads, in part:

 Anyone who is in this treaty which Queen Zakutu has concluded with the whole nation concerning her favorite grandson Ashurbanipal shall not revolt against your lord Ashurbanipal, King of Assyria, or in your hearts conceive and put into words an ugly scheme or an evil plot against your lord Ashurbanipal, or plot with another for the murder of your lord Ashurbanipal, King of Assyria.
 May Ashur, Sin, Shamash and Ishtar bear witness and curse violators of this treaty.

-The Treaty clearly identifies Zakuta as Queen at this time and the fact that she could issue such a decree indicates she enjoyed sufficient power and support to be able to ensure the succession of her grandson as king.
+The Treaty clearly identifies Zakutu as Queen at this time and the fact that she could issue such a decree indicates she enjoyed sufficient power and support to be able to ensure the succession of her grandson as king.
 From a land purchase contract it is known that she had a sister, Abirami, but little other personal details of Zakutu's life have come to light.
-Even her birth and death dates are unknown; yet her influence on the reigns of these three great Mesopotamian kings was significant.
+Even her birth and death dates are unknown; yet her influence on the reigns of these two great Mesopotamian kings was significant.
 Exactly how she was able to ascend to her position of power at court may be waiting in future archaeological finds in the region but, at present, it is at least clear she was instrumental in the rise of two of the most important kings of the Neo-Assyrian Empire.

 c.
 713 BCE